 From west to east, and north to south, Transport for London's Night Tube service now runs on five Tube lines and part of the London Overground network on Fridays and Saturdays, making it even easier to experience London’s exciting nightlife outside central London.

 Stay out until the early hours as you soak up the capital’s diverse food, culture and music scenes, with our top picks of what to do around popular Night Tube stations – from street food night markets and film screenings to pub walks and live music performances.

 - Experience London’s thriving LGBT+ culture in Vauxhall.
 Find eclectic cabaret at historic Royal Vauxhall Tavern or dance until sunrise at Fire.

-- Test your agility as you take on the rock-climbing wall at Vauxwall Climbing Centre (open until 11pm on Fridays or 9pm on Saturdays).

-- Try dishes cooked from a rotating lineup of locals at vegetarian and vegan-focused community eatery, Bonnington Café.

-- Catch a gig at one of Brixton’s live music bars, whether getting a dose of soul and blues at The Blues Kitchen or hearing something new at world music specialists Hootananny.

-- Feast on street food from around the world at Pop Brixton or Brixton Village and Market Row.

-- Mosh on the famous sloping floor at O2 Academy Brixton, which has hosted the likes of Kings of Leon, Amy Winehouse and Lady Gaga.

-- Dance to electro and house at Phonox nightclub, or party on at all-night venue Electric Brixton.

-- Keep an eye out for evening concerts and sporting events at iconic Wembley Stadium, currently home to Tottenham Hotspur and the NFL London Games.

-- Sing along to hits from your favourite music legends at a concert at Wembley Arena.

-- Catch a show at 2,000-capacity Troubadour Wembley Park Theatre, which is due to open in summer 2019.

-- Take your pick from vendors selling everything from kulcha to kebabs at Boxpark Wembley – look out for Saturday night club nights.

-Updated | From west to east, and north to south, Transport for London's Night Tube service now runs on five Tube lines and part of the London Overground network on Fridays and Saturdays, making it even easier to experience London’s exciting nightlife outside central London.

-Stay out until the early hours as you soak up the capital’s diverse food, culture and music scenes, with our top picks of what to do around popular Night Tube stations – from street food night markets and film screenings to pub walks and live music performances.

-- Experience London’s thriving LGBT+ culture in Vauxhall.
-Find eclectic cabaret at historic Royal Vauxhall Tavern or dance until sunrise at Fire.

 - Test your agility as you take on the rock-climbing wall at Vauxwall Climbing Centre (open until 11pm on Fridays and Saturdays).

 - Try dishes cooked from a rotating lineup of locals at vegetarian and vegan-focused community eatery, Bonnington Café.

 - Catch a gig at one of Brixton’s live music bars, whether getting a dose of soul and blues at The Blues Kitchen or hearing something new at world music specialists Hootananny.

 - Feast on street food from around the world at Pop Brixton or Brixton Village and Market Row.

 - Mosh on the famous sloping floor at O2 Academy Brixton, which has hosted the likes of Kings of Leon, Amy Winehouse and Lady Gaga.

 - Dance to electro and house at Phonox nightclub, or party on at all-night venue Electric Brixton.

 - Keep an eye out for evening concerts and sporting events at iconic Wembley Stadium, home to the England national football teams and the NFL London Games.

 - Sing along to hits from your favourite music legends at a concert at Wembley Arena.

 - Catch a show at 2,000-capacity Troubadour Wembley Park Theatre.

 - Take your pick from vendors selling everything from kulcha to kebabs at Boxpark Wembley – look out for Friday Feelings events and Saturday club nights.